"We are fifty or a hundred years behind the advanced countries. We must make good this distance in ten years. Either we do it, or they will crush us."

 and usually only played for laughs.
 After The Great Politics Mess-Up

 , "abandoned Soviet experiments" was frequently used to Hand Wave

 the continued appearance of menacing communist super-weapons in a world that suddenly had fewer communists.

-It is worth noting that historically the most recognizable disciplines of any super science—genetics and cybernetics—received a poor start in the USSR as the Party proclaimed those "false sciences" for being "bourgeois" (yes, this makes about as much sense as Those Wacky Nazis
+It is worth noting that historically the most recognizable disciplines of any super science—genetics and cybernetics—received a poor start in the USSR as the Party proclaimed those "false sciences" for being "bourgeois" (which makes as much sense as Nazis dismissing Einsteinian relativity

 and the modern theory of the atom as "Jewish physics").
 This stance wouldn't be lifted until Khruschev took power and USSR's first computer was finished in the mid-50s.

-All in all, the Soviets had a mixed record as far as science goes - remember, this is the country that put the first man in space
+All in all, the Soviets had a mixed record as far as science goes - they put the first man in space

 , but also brought the world Lysenkoism